AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-mailchimp-data.md

 zendesk_id: 360016506632
 ---

-To get a comprehensive picture of your campaigning efforts, you can import your MailChimp email campaign data into Magento BI.
+To get a comprehensive picture of your campaigning efforts, you can import your MailChimp email campaign data into MBI.
 To complete the import, you need to do the following for each MailChimp campaign you have:

 ## Export Opens data {#opens}